-Meanwhile, BP’s investment in Solidia, a cement and concrete company based in New Jersey, supports a technology that can produce cement with significantly fewer greenhouse gas emissions, using carbon dioxide instead of water to cure the concrete.
-This technology has the potential to reduce emissions in concrete production by up to 70%, and it allows 80% of the water used in the production process to be recycled.
+Meanwhile, BP’s investment in Solidia, a cement and concrete company based in New Jersey, supports a technology that can produce cement with significantly fewer greenhouse gas emissions.
+This technology has the potential to reduce emissions in concrete production by up to 70 percent, and it allows 80 percent of the water used in the production process to be recycled.

-Globally, BP plans to invest around $200 million each year to help incubate and grow lower carbon solutions.
-It will allocate at least $500 million a year for low carbon activities in general, including its renewable energy businesses and acquisitions.
+Globally, BP plans to invest around $200 million each year to help incubate and grow lower-carbon solutions.